INFO CORNER

 I.- ACADEMIC SCHOOL YEAR AND CLASS SCHEDULE

-Each course/educational program has an attendance schedule provided by the school.
-The school reserves the right to change the schedule, teachers, classrooms, locations or any other characteristic of the course or educational program according to its organizational needs.
+Each course/educational program has a class attendance schedule and student service hours provided by the School.
+The School reserves the right to modify schedules, teachers, classrooms, premises, or any other characteristic of the course or educational program according to its organizational needs.

-Students can consult the schedule board on the school’s website (www.bcnlip.com) and on the screens at the entrance of each center.
-The boards display the number assigned to each group, in addition to the schedule and their respective center and classroom.
-General information about the school’s calendar can be found on the school’s website and in the student’s handbook; however, for more detailed information, please contact the school.
+Students may consult the schedule board on the School’s website (www.bcnlip.com) and on the screens at the entrance of each center.
+The boards display the number assigned to each group, as well as the schedule, center, and corresponding classroom.
+The School’s website and Student Manual provide general information regarding dates on which the School will be closed; for specific details in each case/date, the Student must contact the School.

 II.- TERMS OF ENROLMENT AND STUDIES.